Asia Bibi blasphemy case: Present status

 On 8 May 2019, Noreen arrived in Canada, where she was reunited with her family who had previously arrived in the country before her.
 International Christian Concern, an organisation long advocating for her release, released a statement saying that "Our prayers are now with Asia and her family as they seek peace and security in a new country".
 In 2020, she claimed asylum in France.
 In February 2020, Asia Bibi was interviewed by Open Doors in Paris, where she shared her feelings about her life and how her Christian faith helped her through her imprisonment that was a result of a false accusation.

 A Barelvi mosque was built in 2014 in Islamabad named after Mumtaz Qadri, who assassinated the Punjab governor Salman Taseer for defending Noreen.
 Qadri was convicted by the Islamabad High Court, sentenced to death and hanged in February 2016.

 Memoirs

 French journalist Anne-Isabelle Tollet assisted Noreen in writing a memoir titled Blasphemy: A Memoir: Sentenced to Death over a Cup of Water (2013, ISBN 1613748892).
 Noreen is illiterate, and Tollet was unable to visit her directly due to prison restrictions.
 She conducted interviews through Noreen's husband, who passed questions and answers between them.
 Tollet also met other members of Noreen's family, including her children and sister, and had known Shahbaz Bhatti before his assassination.
-In August 2020, she distanced herself from the memoir, stating that she was not involved in its planning, did not recognize the story as hers, and did not agree with its conclusions regarding Pakistani law.
+In August 2020, Asia Bibi distanced herself from the memoir, stating that she was not involved in its planning, did not recognize the story as hers, and did not agree with its conclusions regarding Pakistani law.

 In 2015, Polish filmmakers, inspired by the memoir, produced the film Uwolnić Asię Bibi ('Freedom for Asia Bibi').